5. Generating Migrations Script

 Step 1: Generate Migration Scripts

-• Click on Generate Migration in Flyway Desktop.
-This will display all changes that have been source controlled but do not yet have a migration script for deployment.
+Click on Generate Migration in Flyway Desktop.
+This will display all changes that have been captured into the project but do not yet have a migration script for deployment.

 Step 2: Select and Generate Scripts